-The MLP Financial Holding Group understands market price risks as the uncertainty regarding changes in market prices and rates (including interest rates, share prices, exchange rates and raw material prices), the correlations between them and their volatility.
+MLP Financial Holding Group understands market price risks, the uncertainty regarding changes in market prices and rates (including interest rates, share prices, exchange rates and raw material prices), the correlations between them and their volatility.
 There are currently only very minor open risk items in foreign currency and commodities.
 In the year under review, no speculative use was made of financial instruments - such as securitisation transactions - with a view to making profits in the short term, nor is this envisaged for the future.
-The MLP Financial Holding AG continues to hold the status of a non-trading book institute.
+MLP Banking AG continues to hold the status of a non-trading book institute.
+The subcategory of market price risk, which is important for us, represents the general interest risk.